JEREMY SOH, PH.D.

 ABOUT DR. SOH

-Dr. Jeremy Soh is a licensed psychoanalyst and faculty at the SF Bay Area Lacanian School of Psychoanalysis (LSP), with an extensive professional background in Community Mental Health Services in San Francisco.
+Dr. Jeremy Soh is a psychoanalyst and faculty at the Lacanian School of Psychoanalysis (LSP), with an extensive professional background in Community Mental Health Services in San Francisco.
 He earned his Ph.D. in Anthropology from the University of California, Berkeley, where he was a National Science Foundation Graduate Research Fellow studying trauma, political violence, collective memory, climate change and alternative concepts of mind, technology and environment in indigenous worlds.
 He maintains a private practice in Berkeley.

 As a psychoanalyst, I work with a range of issues from anxiety, depression, life transitions, burnout as well as more severe cases of trauma, psychosis, personality disorders.
 My work focuses on the unconscious.
 Uncovering deep sources of conflicts and problems you weren’t even aware of transforms damaging attachments and reopens possibilities of life where you may seem desperately trapped.

 By principle, I work to promote lasting life changes, beyond mere symptom relief, and to support your quest to imagine and develop new paths in life.
 Thus I work best when you are ready to examine the fundamental motivations behind your conflicts and overall behavior.
 Trained both in Lacanian psychoanalysis and sociocultural anthropology, my speciality is a unique form of listening and close attention to your mental life from both viewpoints.